How Much Snow Do Ski Resorts Need?

-A resort that receives more snow isn’t necessarily better than a resort where the snow lasts longer.
-Snow tends to last longer in resorts that are at a higher altitude, have colder temperatures and have more shade (the North facing mountainside in the Northern hemisphere & the South facing mountain in the Southern hemisphere.)
+A resort that receives more snow isn't necessarily better than a resort where the snow lasts longer.
+Snow tends to last longer in resorts that are at a higher altitude, have colder temperatures, and have more shade (the North facing mountainside in the Northern hemisphere & the South facing a mountain in the Southern hemisphere.)

 Typically the first heavy snowfall in the season will lay the ground with a nice base of snow that will last throughout the season in the valleys.
 The snow on exposed slopes not protected by tree cover will be the first to melt.

 Even if the daytime temperature stays above 0ºC (32°F) for many days or weeks, not all the snow will melt.
 There's always usually a decent base of snow in the valleys that can be topped up with snow cannons so the resort can stay open.